GNVUaysen/APEWED/README.md

 # APEWED – Air Pollution Early Warning of Emergency Demand

-This repository contains the code and aggregated datasets supporting the study "AI-based early warning model for respiratory emergency demand driven by air pollution and meteorological conditions", submitted to *npj Digital Public Health*.
+This repository contains the code and aggregated datasets supporting the study "AI-based early warning model for respiratory emergency demand driven by air pollution and meteorological conditions", submitted to *Urban Climate*.

 ## Contents
 - Python scripts for data preprocessing, statistical analysis, and machine learning